What Is a Premium Brand?

 Premium brands offer a combination of supreme quality, value, purpose, and exceptional experience.

-When asked, most people associate premium with a higher price compared to other brands.
-But the price is not the only characteristic that makes a brand “premium”.
+When asked, most people associate "premium" with a higher price compared to other brands.
+But the high price is not the only characteristic of a premium brand.

 Here are some others:

-• They outsell competitors on a per-unit basis (sales volume)
+- They outsell competitors on a per-unit basis (sales volume, profit margins)

-• A customer base that promotes the brand (also called brand advocacy)
+- A customer base that promotes the brand (also called brand loyalty)

-Premium brands share specific characteristics and traits that make them appear superior.
-Since it can be tricky to articulate exactly what a premium brand is, I will use an example to illustrate.
+Brands with premium status share specific characteristics and traits that make them appear superior.
+Since it's tricky to articulate exactly what a premium brand is, I’ll use an example to illustrate.

 In the United States, water is a commodity.
 (Sadly, this isn’t the case everywhere.)